sap-tutorials/Tutorials/tutorials/btp-app-kyma-hana-cloud-setup/btp-app-kyma-hana-cloud-setup.md

     What happens here?
 The script completes several tasks:

     - Creates an HDI container on your already existing SAP HANA Cloud service instance in your Cloud Foundry space.
 This is represented by an SAP HANA Cloud service instance with plan `hdi-shared`.
 If you use the name `cpapp` for your project, then this service should be called `cpapp-db`.
-    - Creates a service key (`cpapp-db-key` if your HDI container service is called `cpapp-bd`) on Cloud Foundry.
+    - Creates a service key (`cpapp-db-key` if your HDI container service is called `cpapp-db`) on Cloud Foundry.
     - Creates a secret with the service key's credentials on your Kyma cluster.

 > If you get an error, make sure you've added all required entitlements to your subaccount as described in Step 3: `Create a Live Account` of [Prepare for SAP BTP Development](btp-app-kyma-prepare-btp).